Eight steps to inclusive recruitment and workplace diversity

 Develop a more inclusive recruitment process with EW Group

 Inclusive recruitment can have a dramatic effect on increasing diversity in your business.
-These seven strategies typically represent the minimum organisations can do to improve diversity and inclusion in recruitment, and the steps your company requires will be unique to your organisation.
+These eight strategies typically represent the minimum organisations can do to improve diversity and inclusion in recruitment, and the steps your company requires will be unique to your organisation.
 That is where EW Group’s experts come in.
 We offer both training and audits of your recruitment processes.